 Where do you start?

-Lastly, comes the electronic part of the recording puzzle, the cables, the preamps, compressors and the recording console and other equipment.
+Lastly, comes the electronic part of the recording puzzle, the cables, the preamps, compressors, recording consoles, and other equipment.
 It’s the stuff that may cost the most money but having awesome recording hardware may not necessarily be the determining factor to guarantee a successful recording session.

 So, let’s start from the beginning.
 Since in most cases the vocals are the most critical part of the song (it’s not called a “song” for nothing), we have to try to capture the best vocal performance possible.